Read more about

 - Pointed arch: This design had practical and decorative benefits.
 The pointed arch was used to distribute the force of massive ceilings and walls that were bulky.
 By so doing this enabled the architects to build taller buildings because of the stability.
 This pointed arch was also decorative and beautiful to the eye.

-- Light and airy interior.
-The Gothic design emphasized the need for sufficient light and a free circulation of air from the interior of these buildings.
+- Light and airy interior: The Gothic design emphasized the need for sufficient light and a free circulation of air from the interior of these buildings.
 Earlier, before the Gothic architecture, the interior of buildings used to be stuffy and dark.

-Another common characteristic of the Gothic architecture is the height.
+Another common characteristic of Gothic architecture is the height.
 Most Gothic churches are built with the nave protruding taller than the rest of the building with a symbolic of Heaven because of the vertical nature it is believed to be.

-Change from Romanesque to Gothic architecture.
+From Romanesque to Gothic Architecture

 The characteristics exhibited by Gothic architecture were developed from the Romanesque architecture over different geographical locations.
 Ribbed vaults were used in making naves of Romanesque churches.
 Features such as plate tracery, vertical shafts and compound piers had been copied from the Romanesque period.
 The Basilica of Saint Denis is thought to be the first Gothic building that used all the features ranging from pointed arch to ribbed vaults.